-To claim this credit, complete Schedule CC-20 on page 4 of Form IT-20.
+To claim this credit, complete Schedule CC-20 (page 4 of Form IT-20).
 Or you can enclose College Credit, Schedule CC-40 (enclosure sequence #8) with your return.
 Enter the amount of allowable credit on line 25b.
-For more information and to get Schedule CC-40, contact the Department at www.in.gov/dor/3510.htm
+For more information and to get Schedule CC-40, go to the Department's website at www.in.gov/dor/3510.htm.